netspective-labs/sql-aide/lib/kv/README.md

   It flattens nested structures into a list of key paths, and assigns a version number to each distinct path if requested.

-* `entityKeys` returns sn object with the same shape as the input but values are keys (arrays of path parts).
+* `typicalEntityKV` returns an object which accepts a typed object and returns several utility functions.

 # TODO